How to buy flood insurance coverage

 How to buy flood insurance

-Rates from these NFIP-sponsored policies will be the same regardless of which carrier is helping you navigate the process.
-You’ll only find rates that differ from the NFIP by getting quotes from the private market — companies that underwrite their own flood policies.
 Working with an independent insurance agent could be helpful if you want to get private flood insurance quotes.
 Many private flood insurance policies are sold by specialty carriers that an independent agent may have access to.
+But, keep in mind that private flood insurance premiums are not preset like NFIP premiums, so costs may vary widely depending on your coverage needs.

-Before you make that call to your insurance agent, you need to know what to ask to make sure you are getting the flood coverage you need.
-FEMA suggests asking your agent the following:
+Before requesting a flood insurance policy quote, you may want to know some questions to ask to make sure you are getting the flood coverage you need.
+FEMA suggests asking your agent the following.

 Does my community participate in the National Flood Insurance Program?